Lothiraldan/saltpad/README.rst

     curl http://localhost

-THe output should looks like:
+The output should look like:

 .. code-block::